 Despite all the Slinkies, Band-Aids and BIC pens out there, many patented inventions that push the boundaries of innovation will likely never see widespread use, like this car that’s grown organically and emits pure oxygen.

-We'll give you two hints: This person of diverse interests also invented the cowcatcher device for trains, and he held a distinguished mathematics professorship at the University of Cambridge.
-Any guesses?
+This person of diverse interests also invented the cowcatcher device for trains, and held a distinguished mathematics professorship at the University of Cambridge.

 It seems like virtually everyone has a cell phone.
 In fact, you probably have one in your pocket right now.
 Many had the idea for the device, but only one could successfully introduce the gadget.
 Who was it?